Rent Choice Youth

 Do you need help finding and paying for a place to live?

-The NSW Government has a program called Rent Choice Youth.
-The program helps young people aged 16 to 24 years to:
+Rent Choice Youth is a program that helps young people aged 16 to 24 years to:

 - find a place to live (in a private rental unit, flat or home)